Glacor/KeepTxt/README.md

     ./install.sh

 Answer two questions and the installer creates a notebook in your home directory.
-You can change the notebook location and default editor in ~/.keeptxt/keeptxt.conf.
+You can change the notebook location, default editor, and whether to use secure empty in ~/.keeptxt/keeptxt.conf.
 Finally, move the keeptxt executable somewhere within your path if you don't install it for all users.

 **Usage**